OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 Also, by using 3D and the open [IFC](https://en.wikipedia.org/wiki/Industry_Foundation_Classes) format, we are able to roundtrip our details between FreeCAD and Revit.
 This, along with the automated annotation, in part, allows us to keep costs down.

-During the project, at milestone issuances, and at any requested interval, we are happy to share the following file formats with [our clients].
+During the project, at milestone issuances, (or at any requested interval), we are happy to share the following file formats with [our client].
 * Revit
 * DWGs
 * PDFs